 (2) The Planning Minister must control and administer the Fund.

-(3) For the purposes of the Financial Administration and Audit Act 1985 section 52, the administration of the Fund is to be regarded as a service of the department of the Public Service that principally assists the Planning Minister to administer the Town Planning and Development Act 1928.
+(3) For the purposes of the Financial Administration and Audit Act 1985 section 52, the administration of the Fund is to be regarded as a service of the department of the Public Service that principally assists the Planning Minister to administer the Planning and Development Act 2005.

+[Section 41 amended by No. 43 of 2005 s.
+53(14).]

 42. Amounts to be credited to the Fund

 The following are to be credited to the Fund —